-I started Cook Smarts in late 2012, but its history goes back to 1998; I was 17 and was just diagnosed with Hepatitis C.
+I started Cook Smarts in early 2012, but its history goes back to 1998; I was 17 and was just diagnosed with Hepatitis C.

 For those of you who don’t know what Hep-C is, it’s a virus that attacks the liver and in some cases can be life threatening.
 I got it through a blood transfusion I received when I was born, and back in 1981, donated blood wasn’t yet tested for the virus.
 By 1998 when I was giving blood at my high school’s blood drive, donations were testing for the virus.
 As a result, I found out that I could have a life-threatening virus in a generic form letter from the organization that ran the blood drive.